1 Week in Peru: The Best 7-8 Day Itinerary

 Days 7-8: Puno and Lake Titicaca

-The final leg of your 8-day trip to Peru takes you to the breathtaking Lake Titicaca, the highest navigable lake in the world.
+The final leg of your 8-day trip to Peru takes you to the breathtaking Lake Titicaca, known as the highest navigable lake in the world.

-Here, you’ll discover the enchanting floating islands of the Uros, the charming island of Taquile—renowned for its traditional weaving techniques—and the majestic island of Amantani, where you can immerse yourself in the local culture with a homestay experience.
+Here, you’ll explore the magical floating islands of the Uros, the beautiful island of Taquile—famous for its traditional weaving—and the tranquil island of Amantani, where you can enjoy a local homestay experience.

-For your journey to Lake Titicaca from Puno, you have two great options to explore this incredible destination:
+To visit Lake Titicaca from Puno, you have two great options:

 1. Lake Titicaca Day Tour

-This is my favorite option if you have time!
+This is my top recommendation if you have more time!

-It is a more authentic experience, where you will stay with a local family on the island of Amantani and participate in cultural activities.
-You will also visit the floating islands of the Uros.
+It’s a truly immersive experience where you’ll stay with a local family on Amantani, take part in cultural activities, and also visit the floating islands of the Uros.

-Tours start at 6:00 am on the first day and end at 4:00 pm the next day in Puno.
+The tour departs at 6:00 am on the first day and returns to Puno by 4:00 pm the next day.

 How do I get to Puno from Cusco?